 9- Drink Fluids

-Keep your body hydrated and drink warm liquids to calm a sore throat.
+Stay hydrated and drink warm liquids to calm a sore throat.
 Drink caffeine-free tea, soup broth, herbal infusions, and water to keep the throat moist and speed up healing.
 Avoid caffeine beverages and alcohol as they can dehydrate your throat.

 Chicken soup is also known as the best home remedy for a sore throat.
 It can soothe the pain and keep your body hydrated.
 You can also add garlic to the soup as garlic has antibacterial properties.
 Moreover, Garlic supplements can fight off infections and prevent the common cold virus.